DottorBooom/Machine-learning-operations/README.md

 Slides are available [here](Lectures/Lecture_03)

-## Software Engineering: System Modeling
+## Software Engineering System Modeling

 In this lesson, we will define system modeling, the diagrams that define it, and the models and processes that are used.